Dick Williams: Seattle Mariners

 When another perennial loser, the Seattle Mariners, lost 19 of their first 28 games in 1986 under Chuck Cottier, Williams came back to the American League West on May 9 for the first time in almost a decade.
 The Mariners showed some life that season and almost reached .500 the following season.
-However, Williams' autocratic managing style no longer resonated with the new generation of ballplayers.
-He tried to play injury-plagued Gorman Thomas in the outfield, but was rebuked by the Mariners' front office because of Thomas' medical history, namely his rotator cuff.
+However, Williams's autocratic managing style no longer resonated with the new generation of ballplayers.
+He tried to play injury-plagued Gorman Thomas in the outfield, but was rebuked by the Mariners' front office because of Thomas's medical history, namely his rotator cuff.
 Also, Williams had trouble relating to the devoutly religious Mariners' players, namely Alvin Davis.
-Williams was fired on June 8, 1988, with Seattle 23–33 and in sixth place.
-It would be his last major-league managing job.
+Williams was fired on June 6, 1988, with Seattle at and in sixth place.
+It was his last major-league managing job.